- Table of Contents

 The Role of Technology: Procurement in the Digital Age

 According to Cflow, there has been swift progress in procurement technology over the past 5 years.
-The integration of technology into procurement processes has revolutionised how organisations source, negotiate, manage suppliers, and optimise their supply chains.
+Technology integration into procurement processes has revolutionised how organisations source, negotiate, manage suppliers, and optimise their supply chains.
 Here's a closer look at the multifaceted role of technology in modern procurement:

 E-Procurement Systems